cs50nestm/cs50labs/arrays/README.md

 - What is an array
 - How we create and use arrays
-- Why a for loop is so useful for arrays and strings
+- Why a `for` loop is so useful for arrays and strings

 ## What is an Array?

 An **array** is a type of data structure in C that can hold multiple values, of the same type, in one variable.
 There are many reasons we may want to do this.
 Say, for instance, we want to get the average grade for a class of 30 students.
-We can create 30 variables, get user input for each of these, add them up and divide by 30.
+We can create 30 variables, get user input for each of these, add them up and divide by 30:

 ```c
 float student1 = get_float("Enter a grade for student1: ");